Georges Paulin: From dentist to inventor and auto designer

 In 1925 or 1927, while looking out the window of his dental practice during a major downpour, Paulin saw a Delage driver wrestle in vain to get his soft-top up, before the rain destroyed its expensive interior.
 His neighbor's mishap got Paulin thinking about a retractable hardtop roof that could quickly and easily be erected or stowed.

 With support and collaboration of a friend who was a mechanical engineer, he started developing his revolutionary idea of a convertible car design with a reverse-hinged rear deck-lid, under which an elegantly styled, low and aerodynamic, coupé-type roof could be mechanically moved and stowed.
-Paulin made his idea known, and applied for a patent in 1931, and despite the expenses and complexities of the French patent system, received patent number 733.380 on July 5, 1932.
+Paulin made his idea known, and applied for a patent in 1931, and despite the expenses and complexities of the French patent system, received patent number 733.380 on 5 July 1932.

-Paulin presented his 'Eclipse' convertible roof system to one of France's premier custom coachbuilders, Marcel Pourtout, who was impressed by the beauty and elegance of the design – both its style, aerodynamics, as well as the mechanics, in which the roof was counterbalanced by a pair of long elastic bands.
+Paulin presented his 'Eclipse' convertible roof system to one of France's premier custom coachbuilders, Marcel Pourtout, who was impressed by the design – both its style, aerodynamics, as well as the mechanics, in which the roof was counterbalanced by a pair of long elastic bands.
 Being manually operated, the simple top could be manipulated, to raise or lower, by one man.

 When Pourtout got an order in 1933, to build a custom coach on a Hotchkiss Coupé chassis, he saw the first opportunity to apply Paulin's Eclipse roof system.
 Financial disagreement however led to aborting the first Eclipse build.
 Paulin nevertheless became the chief designer / stylist for Pourtout, and left his dental practice.
 Until 1938, the two men created designs for various brands, including Bentley, a Delage D8, a French-built Lancia, a Panhard coupe, a Unic cabriolet, the "water drop" Talbot-Lago, and the Darl'mat provided Peugeot roadsters used in 1937 and 1938 at Le Mans.

 Emile Darl'mat was a premier Paris Peugeot-dealer with his own car body business, who gained prominence as a low volume manufacturer of Peugeot-based sports cars in the 1930s.
 Darl’mat was very enthusiastic, and kept collaborating with Pourtout and Paulin in creating the revolutionary Eclipse roof, the first power-operated retractable hardtop.
 Paulin and Pourtout created a second prototype on a Peugeot frame provided by Darl’mat, and they subsequently launched small-scale production, based on Peugeot's 401 and 601, modified by Pourtout.

 In 1934 it was first presented in the form of the 401D Éclipse Décapotable, a low convertible coupe.
 Until World War II, Paulin and Carrosserie Pourtout produced Eclipse versions of the Peugeot 301, 401, 601, 302 and 402, the Lancia Belna, and models from Hotchkiss and Panhard.

 Richard Adatto, author of a book on French aerodynamic styling of the era, wrote: